avnergoncalves/jquery-grid/README.md

 ###Step 3: Adding the CSS

 ##Usage
-The code below creates a dynamic grid, Loading server information by ajax.
+The code below creates a dynamic grid, loading server information by ajax.

 ```
 $("#example").grid(